-Arkansas has a total state inmate population of 26,147 with 8,610 people in jail and 17,537 in Arkansas prisons.
-Arkansas also has 1,347 criminals on probation and another 1,038 on parole.
+Arkansas has a total state inmate population of 26,147 with 8,610 people in jail and 17,537 in prisons.
+The state also has 1,347 criminals on probation and another 1,038 on parole.
 The Arkansas Department of Corrections operates and manages all correctional facilities for the state with a budget of $338 million and a staff of 3,800 employees.
 All Arkansas prisons are state-run carrying out directives from the Department of Justice and the court system.
-Arkansas runs 75 jails over 75 different counties and 19 prison facilities.
+The state runs 75 jails over 75 different counties and 19 prison facilities.

 Table of Contents